breuerfelix/breuerfelix.github.io/_posts/25-07-16-mono-to-stereo.md

     run_main_on_core()
 ```

-I also wanted to make sure that when I accidentally unplug the mic, it would reconnect and reopen the stream after replugging.
+I also wanted to make sure that when I accidentally unplugged the mic, it would reconnect and reopen the stream after replugging.
 That was a hell of a ride.
 Turns out, you have to run the streaming code inside a new process so when it crashes and the process stops, it "releases" the input.
 Without multiprocessing, I was not able to reconnect the microphone, no matter how often I closed the stream.

 Feel free to reach out if you have any questions :)